jhnbyrn/951-KLR-PAGES/klr_derivative_boost_control_code.md

 0xe52 cpl  a
 0xe53 add  a,@r1		;a = -(delta * 4) + 64h
 ```
 This strange looking code jumps if either bit 7 or bit 6 are set, so it's effectively an "if a < #64" test, and a multiplication by 4 at the same time.
-In the main path, where 64h is not zero, a contains our positive delta value.
+In the main path, where 64h is not zero, __a__ contains our positive delta value.
 So the last part of the above section sets a to 64h - 4*delta.
-This is just a test though:
+This is just a test though, we don't use that difference value:

 ```
 0xe54 jnc  $0E58